B2B SaaSProduct StrategyDesign + Code

 Impact

 Engineering is starting from my codebase, not a spec.
-The prototype is already opinionated about component structure, design system tokens, and interaction behavior - fewer clarifying questions, faster starts.
+The prototype is already opinionated about component structure, design system tokens, and interaction behavior, reducing handoff from weeks to days.

 Reflection

-The hardest part of this project wasn't the UI.
-It was holding CEO input, PM explorations, dev constraints, and user research at the same time and making them coherent.
-That's product thinking, not just craft.
+The hard part was holding CEO input, PM explorations, engineering constraints, acquired product realities, and investigator workflows at the same time.
+Making that coherent is product leadership, not just craft.